ThestralMoon/Capstone_Project_Computer_Vision/data_collection/README.md

 ## COCO Dataset

 The COCO (Common Objects in Context) dataset is a large-scale image recognition and captioning dataset that contains 330k images with over 200k labeled images.
-The dataset co
+The dataset covers a wide range of object categories, such as people, animals, vehicles, and household items, captured in various real-world contexts.
+The dataset is commonly used for training and evaluating object detection models, which are used to locate and classify objects within an image.
+Object detection models trained on the COCO dataset have achieved state-of-the-art performance on a wide range of computer vision tasks, such as image segmentation, object tracking, and visual question answering.
+These models have numerous applications in fields such as autonomous driving, robotics, and healthcare.